department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 ### Prepare

 - If you haven't done so already, check to see if you qualify.
 [Check your eligibility](/health-care/eligibility/).
-- Gather the documents listed below that you'll need to fill out the application for VA health care benefits (Form 10-10EZ).
+- Gather the documents listed below that you'll need to fill out the Application for Health Benefits (VA Form 10-10EZ).

 <div markdown="0"><br></div>